 Ingredients

-- 1 egg
+- 1 egg, beaten

-- 2 Tablespoons of shredded cheddar cheese (omit if strict Paleo)
+- 2 tablespoons of shredded cheddar cheese

-- 1 slice turkey
+- 1 slice turkey lunchmeat

 Instructions

+- Heat a small non-stick skillet or omelet pan over medium heat.
 Spray with cooking spray and let heat up.

-After a minute or so, swirl again so the liquid in the middle makes it's way to the edges.
+- Meanwhile beat your egg, herbs and salt and pepper if using.
+When pan is hot enough add your egg mixture.
+Swirl to coat the whole surface.
+After a minute or so, swirl again so the liquid from the egg mixture in the middle makes it's way to the edges.

-Then the bottom is cooked, transfer to a plate and add your toppings.
+- Let the bottom is cook for just 1 minute then transfer to a plate and add your toppings.

 Jessica